Pete Buttigieg: Other actions

-2023 Ohio train derailment

 On February 3, 2023, a freight train carrying vinyl chloride, butyl acrylate, ethylhexyl acrylate and ethylene glycol monobutyl ether derailed along the Norfolk Southern Railway in East Palestine, Ohio.
-Emergency crews conducted a controlled burn of the spill at the request of state officials, which released hydrogen chloride and phosgene into the air.
-As a result, residents within a 1 mi (1.6 km) radius were evacuated.
+At the request of state officials, emergency crews conducted a controlled burn of the spill, releasing hydrogen chloride and phosgene into the air.
+As a result, residents within a 1-mi (1.6-km) radius were evacuated.
 Buttigieg tweeted on February 13 the Department would "use all relevant authorities to ensure accountability and continue to support safety."
 On February 23, 2023, NTSB released a preliminary report stating that the wheel bearings overheated, with temperatures as high as 253 F-change above the ambient temperature.

-In the weeks following the derailment, the Transportation Department, under Buttigieg, did not move to reinstate the 2015 rail safety rule aimed at expanding the use of better braking technology.
+In the weeks following the derailment, the Transportation Department, under Buttigieg, did not move to reinstate the 2015 rail safety rule aimed at expanding the use of better braking technology, which the Trump administration had revoked.
 Buttigieg's Transportation Department was contemplating stripping down brake safety rules even further.

-Buttigieg has faced criticism across the political spectrum for his response to the derailment, from Democrats Nina Turner and Ilhan Omar and Republicans J. D. Vance and Anna Paulina Luna.
-Republican senator Marco Rubio called for Buttigieg to resign, and criticized him for not having yet visiting the disaster site at the time.
+Buttigieg has faced some criticism from figures on different ends of the political spectrum for his response to the derailment, receiving criticism from Democrats such as Nina Turner and Ilhan Omar and Republicans such as JD Vance and Anna Paulina Luna.
 Former president Donald Trump also criticized Buttigieg for not having yet visited the site while conducting a visit of his own.

-In March 2023, Buttigieg appeared on CNN, telling the cable news network that he had failed to anticipated the fallout from the 3 February Norfolk Southern train derailment and erred in not visiting East Palestine sooner.
+In March 2023, Buttigieg appeared on CNN, telling the cable news network that he had failed to anticipate the fallout from the derailment and erred in not visiting East Palestine sooner.

+Post-secretary career (2025–present)

+In January 2025, news reports emerged that Buttigieg considered a run for U.S. Senate in Michigan, with the announced retirement of U.S. senator Gary Peters.
+Previously, he had expressed interest in running for the state's gubernatorial election to replace the incumbent governor Gretchen Whitmer, who was term-limited.

+From February to April 2025, Buttigieg served as a fellow at the University of Chicago Institute of Politics, delivering a seminar on campus every week.

+In March 2025, Buttigieg opted not to run for the U.S. Senate in Michigan in 2026, with sources saying that he was instead mulling a run for president in 2028.

 Political positions

+Since his 2020 presidential run, Buttigieg has been variously described as a centrist Democrat, a progressive, or a technocratic liberal.
+Buttigieg has labeled himself both as a progressive and a democratic capitalist but has simultaneously downplayed this, saying "these labels are becoming less and less useful" and that political ideology has "never been less relevant."